Vietnamese cocktails in MAD Society

 As we sip away, Tuan continues our journey.
 “The next cocktail is named Dinh Liet, which is also a famous street in Hanoi’s Old Quarter.”
 Tuan explains.

-We are beginning to see a theme here.
 “There are many famous seafood dishes and street food stalls there.
 We based the flavours of the Dinh Liet cocktail on traditional Vietnamese food sold on that street.”

 Using lemongrass, ginger and fresh chili, which are all crucial ingredients used in a dipping sauce common for shellfish dishes, Dinh Liet is an absolute surprise to our taste buds.

-A tad spicy and sour with a warm aftertaste given by the ginger, we can see the Dinh Liet tipple being an essential companion for cool spring or winter nights.
+A tad spicy and sour with a warm aftertaste given by the ginger, we can see the Dinh Liet tipple being an essential companion for cool spring or winter nights.“

 “We based the flavours of the Dinh Liet cocktail on traditional Vietnamese food sold on that street.”